Nosmoht/ansible-module-oracle/README.md

   - grant and revoke system privileges
 - Check mode
   All modules support Ansible's check mode.
 If check mode is enabled all SQL statements that would be executed are returned and can be checked.
-One can register the output of each module and check the results _msg_ variable to see all statements.
+One can register the output of each module and check the results _sql_ variable to see all statements.

 # Requirements